 - Death/Pending (Pending CME investigation) would be chosen for instances of client death in which the actual reason for death is not yet confirmed.
-The subsequent 'Confirmed' reasons for client death should only be chosen when the actual reason for death is known by the Program.

-- Death/Natural Causes (Confirmed)

-- Death/Overdose (Confirmed)

-- Death/Suicide (Confirmed)

-- Death/Homicide (Confirmed)

-- Death/Assault by another client (Confirmed)

-- Suicide Attempt

-- Non-fatal Overdose

-- Medication Error

-- Alleged Abuse/inappropriate behavior by staff would be chosen for behavior such as sexual relations with a client, client/staff boundary issues, financial exploitation of a client, and/or physical or verbal abuse of a client - Injurious assault by a client resulting in hospitalization - Critical Injury on site (MH/SUD related) is defined as injury to a client which may require hospitalization where the injury is directly related to the client's mental health or substance use functioning and/or symptoms.
+The subsequent 'Confirmed' reasons for client death should only be chosen when the actual reason for death is known by the Program. - Death/Natural Causes (Confirmed) - Death/Overdose (Confirmed) - Death/Suicide (Confirmed) - Death/Homicide (Confirmed) - Death/Assault by another client (Confirmed) - Suicide Attempt - Non-fatal Overdose - Medication Error in prescription or distribution resulting in severe physical damage and/or loss or consciousness; respiratory and/or circulatory difficulties requiring hospitalization. - Alleged Abuse/inappropriate behavior by staff would be chosen for behavior such as sexual relations with a client, client/staff boundary issues, financial exploitation of a client, and/or physical or verbal abuse of a client - Injurious assault by a client resulting in hospitalization - Critical Injury on site (MH/SUD related) is defined as injury to a client which may require hospitalization where the injury is directly related to the client's mental health or substance use functioning and/or symptoms.
 Critical bodily injury means any injury involving extreme physical pain, substantial risk of death, or protracted loss or impairment of function of a bodily member, limb, organ, or of mental faculty (i.e., fracture, loss of consciousness), or requiring medical intervention, including but not limited to hospitalization, surgery, transportation via ambulance, or physical rehabilitation.
 Any injury not falling in these categories or not related to client mental health would be reported under the Non-Critical Incident process. - Adverse Media/Social Media Incident (only; no leading incident))